egoettelmann/spring-configuration-extensions/spring-configuration-aggregator-maven-plugin/README.md

 - the `name` of the configuration property used
 - the `type` of the attribute
 - the `description` taken from the JavaDoc defined on the attribute (if any)
-- the `defaultValue` specified in the annotation (if any)
+- the `defaultValue` specified in the annotation, or in the properties file (if any)
+- the `profiles` maps all defined values per Spring profile
-- the `sourceTypes` the list of references to this property:
+- the `sourceTypes` lists all references to this property:
   - the `groupId`, the group id of the dependency
   - the `artifactId`, the artifact id of the dependency
   - the `sourceType`, the class referencing this property